 - Identify clinical trials that may be treatment options for you

-Cancer is always referred to by the stage it was given at diagnosis, even if it gets worse or spreads.
-New information about how cancer has changed over time gets added on to the original stage.
+A cancer is always referred to by the stage it was given at diagnosis, even if it gets worse or spreads.
+New information about how a cancer has changed over time gets added on to the original stage.
 So, the stage doesn’t change, even though the cancer might.

 How Stage Is Determined

 To learn the stage of your disease, your doctor may order x-rays, lab tests, and other tests or procedures.

 There are many staging systems.
 Some, such as the TNM staging system, are used for many types of cancer.
 Others are specific to a particular type of cancer.
 Most staging systems include information about:

 - Where the tumor is located in the body